Singapore Public Holidays 2025: Updated Celebrations & Dates

 • Vesak, also known as Buddha Jayanti, Buddha Purnima, Buddha Day, and Phật Đản, is a holiday traditionally observed by Buddhists.

-• It is known as the day where Vesak attained his enlightenment.
+• It is known as the day when Vesak attained his enlightenment.

 Hari Raya Aidilfitri